kkkfasya/frappeless.nvim/README.md

 :colorscheme frappeless
 ```

+### Roadmap
+1. cleanup unused code
+2. options to change background color (although the default looks amazing but you people always want to change something)

 > this needs a lot of cleanup since there are a lot of unnecessary code, but it's working now!